Special Events

 Young At Heart

 Our Young at Heart group was begun with a generous grant from the Lipsey family.
 It is especially for adults who are home during the day and want to socialize with others.
 We have partnered with First United Methodist Church and hold events once a month alternating between the Temple and the church.
 We have played bingo, trivia games, learned tai chi and heard from a physical therapist about staying active as we age.
 In April, we visited the National Rose Center in Shreveport where our very own member, Marilyn Wellan (past national president of the Rose Center) gave us a tour.
+The group will start up again on November 20 at 10:30 am at First United Methodist Church.
+The Temple will host in December.
+This entire year of Young at Heart activities will be dedicated to the memory of Betty Fay Lipsey.

 Introduction to Judaism Class